enzymejs/enzyme/README.md

 If you are interested in using enzyme with custom Chai.js assertions and convenience functions for testing your React components, you can consider using [chai-enzyme](https://github.com/producthunt/chai-enzyme).

+If you are interested in using enzyme with custom Jasmine/Jest assertions and convenience functions for testing your React components, you can consider using [jasmine-enzyme](https://github.com/blainekasten/jasmine-enzyme).

 [Using Enzyme with Mocha](/docs/guides/mocha.md)